Preferences

 You can change the Scale Project at any time if you are working in very large and very small dimensions at the same time.

-Note:Please also note the following Scale Project command with which you can easily scale scenes to the correct scale.
+Note:Please also note the following Scale Project command, which you can use to simply scale scenes to the correct scale.
 This is often easier than experimenting with the factor here by trial and error.
-Characters, including working rigs, can also be easily scaled and fitted into other scenes.
+Characters, including working rigs, can also be scaled and fitted into other scenes without any problems.

 Scale Project...

-When loading old scenes or objects imported from third-party programs, these often do not have the correct length units or none at all.
-To bring such scenes to the correct scale, there is this command.
+When loading old scenes or objects imported from other programs, these often do not have the correct length units or none at all.
+This command is used to bring such scenes to the correct dimensions.

 Assuming that the two points are 0.18 cm apart, you only need to enter the following values here and the scene will be scaled correctly: